 Brother Coman worked at Westmead for 20 years of his Marist life, St Vincent’s Westmead Boys Home (1949-1956), Community Superior (1973) and the secondary school (1984-1995).

 During his years at Parramatta Marist High he was the Year 11 co-ordinator and sports coach.
-His work in maintaining the school bus fleet, the fields and school buildings are legendary.
+His worked in maintaining the school bus fleet, the fields and school buildings.
 Brother Coman retired to Mittagong in 1995 and later moved to St Gregory’s.
 (Source: McDonald I, A School of Their Own – The Story of Parramatta Marist 1820-2000; 2000; p.353).

 Coey was also a keen genealogist having authored ‘The History of the Sykes Family in Australia’ originally produced for the Spring Valley Reunion of 1971 and maintained a website by the same name http://www.sykesfamily.com.au/index.htm .